 - Find out as much as possible about the company prior to the interview – check their website.

-- Ask the consultancy if they have any extra information on them.
+- Ask the consultant for extra information on them, culture etc.

 Dress Code And Appearance

-- Ask your consultancy what the client’s dress code is.
-For office work, smart business dress is a must.
+- Ask your consultanct what the client’s dress code is.

 - Ensure you are well groomed with tidy hair, clean shoes and clothing.